-As directed by Motion 2020-37, the Sound Transit Board is seeking new, flexible revenue to achieve target schedules for delivery of Sound Transit's capital program.
+As directed by Motion No. M2020-37, the Sound Transit Board is seeking new, flexible revenue to achieve target schedules for delivery of Sound Transit's capital program.
 As Washington State invests in transportation infrastructure with a focus on equity and combating climate change, we acknowledge that the leading contributor to greenhouse gas emissions is the transportation sector.
 Building out Sound Transit's light rail system combats climate change while building back our economy and creating thousands of jobs.

-Streamline permitting for some Sound Transit projects in state right-of-way.
+• Streamline permitting for some Sound Transit projects in state right-of-way.

-When constructing projects in state right-of-way, the Washington State Department of Transportation (WSDOT) is not subject to certain local permit requirements, a policy that saves tax payers money through streamlined processes.
+When constructing projects in state right-of-way, the Washington State Department of Transportation (WSDOT) is not subject to certain local permit requirements, a policy that saves tax-payers money through streamlined processes.
 The Sound Transit Board of Directors asks that the Legislature expand this policy to apply to Sound Transit while constructing transit infrastructure within WSDOT right-of-way.
 This change would expedite planning and development of light rail, bus rapid transit, and fish passage barrier corrections.

-Develop and expand availability of affordable housing and support Sound Transit's transitoriented development program.
+• Develop and expand availability of affordable housing and support Sound Transit's transitoriented development program.

 The Puget Sound is facing a shortage of available, affordable housing creating an obstacle for residents to access jobs, education, and essential services.
-To date, Sound Transit has partnered to approve or complete more than 1,700 housing units with many more on the horizon as light rail expands.
-Sound Transit supports legislative efforts to support transit-oriented development, expand Washington State's Housing Trust Fund, creation of Housing Benefit Districts, and other solutions to support efforts to meet the Puget Sound region's housing and community development needs.
+To date, there are more than 3,100 housing units, including more than 2,300 units as affordable, in various stages of creation with Sound Transit development partners.
+Sound Transit supports legislative efforts to support transit-oriented development through zoning and parking reforms, expanding affordable housing resources like Washington State's Housing Trust Fund and the federal Low-Income Housing Tax Credit program, resourcing building local infrastructure to support redevelopment, and other solutions to support efforts to meet the Puget Sound region's housing and community development needs.

-Develop and retain a vibrant, diverse workforce in Washington State.
+• Develop and retain a vibrant, diverse workforce in Washington State.

 As Sound Transit continues to implement the most ambitious transit expansion in the United States, there is a need for a trained workforce to sustain the development, operations, and maintenance of the agency's infrastructure and service through both workforce development and retention.
-Sound Transit will work alongside our labor partners to support protection and expansion of funding for preapprentice and apprenticeship programs, as well as proposals that foster and retains a more inclusive and diverse work environment.
+Sound Transit will work alongside our labor partners to support protection and expansion of funding for pre-apprentice and apprenticeship programs, as well as proposals that foster and retains a more inclusive and diverse work environment.

-Collaborate with partner agencies and others on efforts that enhance access to Sound Transit services.
+• Collaborate with partner agencies and others on efforts that enhance access to Sound Transit services.